cap-js-community/cds-cucumber/docs/DEBUGGING.md

 ```

 Description of the parameters:
 - port - browser debugger port to attach to.
-By default is is 9222, but you can change it via the enviromnent variables.
+By default it is 9222, but you can change it via the enviromnent variable [BROWSER\_DEBUGGING\_PORT](ENV.md#browser_debugging_port).
 - webRoot - webserver root directory containing root folder webpages
 - urlFilter - filter to help locating the webpage to attach to.
-The port 4004 is the default port of the CDS Server which can be changed via the environment variables.
+The port 4004 is the default port of the CDS Server which can be changed via the environment variable [CDS\_SERVICE\_PORT](ENV.md#cds_service_port).

 When the tests are started with debugging enabled, after the CDS server is started and selenuim is initialized, the execution of the steps will wait until the VSCode Debugger is attached.